-NUTB 5210 Clinical Biochemistry I:

-Macronutrients, Human Metabolism, and Energy

-This course explores key concepts in human metabolism and energy production by focusing on the structure, function, and metabolism of carbohydrates, lipids, proteins, nucleotides, water, and alcohol.
+NUTB 5210 Clinical Biochemistry I: Macronutrients, Human Metabolism, and Energy function, and metabolism of carbohydrates, lipids, proteins, nucleotides, water, and alcohol.
 Students learn about the digestion and absorption of these compounds and how to identify signs and symptoms of insufficiency, deficiency, and excess for application in clinical practice.
-Prerequisites: NUTB 5120, NUTM 5140